 Students should familiarize themselves with evacuation plans as posted in all on-campus residences.
 An escape route is posted by elevators and other common areas.
 When residents are requested to evacuate a building, it is taken seriously, the lives of residents and staff may be in jeopardy.
 Residents and their guests are to give their full cooperation.
 Be prepared, locate the placement of fire extinguishers in the residence halls, organizational houses, and apartments and know the evacuation route before you need it.
 Evacuation diagrams can be found next to the elevators and other common areas.
-Residents must evacuate their building anytime the fire alarm is sounded or the University Housing Staff request the building to be evacuated, i.e., bomb threat, gas leak, fire, etc.
+Residents must evacuate their building any time the fire alarm is sounded or the University Housing Staff request the building to be evacuated, i.e., bomb threat, gas leak, fire, etc.

 Upon hearing the fire alarm, all students must immediately exit the building following the evacuation diagrams mentioned above.
 Once outside, all students should group together following the directions of the staff.
 Students must remain outside until the staff has determined that it is safe to return to the building.
 If the student does not leave the building at the request of Housing Staff, appropriate disciplinary action will be taken.
-If at any time University Police is called to remove a student from the building that student will be issued a referral and face possible dismissal.
+If at any time University Police is called to remove a student from the building, that student's actions will be documented for review by the Residential Conduct Officer and may face possible dismissal.
 For expediency during fire drills, University Housing Staff will not knock before keying into a student's room as each room must be checked.
 All doors will be locked when staff exits the space for safety of students and property.